neilchvz/cairahq-platform/identity/okta/config-reference/saml-sso.md

 ## Super Admin SSO Exemption

-Google Workspace super admin accounts always authenticate directly with Google credentials — they are never redirected to a third-party SSO provider, regardless of what SSO policies are configured in the organization.
+Google Workspace super admin accounts always authenticate directly with Google credentials, they are never redirected to a third-party SSO provider, regardless of what SSO policies are configured in the organization.
 This is a hard behavioral constraint enforced by Google, not a side effect of policy assignment. (https://support.google.com/a/answer/6341409) The intent is to ensure admins retain access to the Google Admin console even if the IdP goes down or is compromised. (https://support.google.com/a/answer/9464354)

 For this lab, `admin@cairahq.com` authenticates directly with Google.
 Standard provisioned users (neil@cairahq.com, etc.) authenticate through Okta SSO.